-The Cal Maritime Library is a "teaching library."
-Instructional opportunities abound.
-The semester-long, two-credit course "LIB 100 Information Fluency in the Digital World", introduces students to computing, critical thinking, information access, ethical research practices and evaluation skills.
-Other classroom instructional opportunities are integrated into the syllabi of several core freshmen level courses and within higher level courses within the curriculum of a major.
-In addition, the library also authors instructional materials and makes them available within courses, on the web, and at the literature racks in the library building.
-The Library's professional faculty and staff are keen to consult with students, faculty, staff, and industry.
+The Cal Maritime Library exists as a teaching and learning center on campus.
+As such, librarians assure that instructional opportunities abound on campus.
+The semester-long, two-credit course "LIB 100 Information Fluency in the Digital World", introduces students to computing, critical thinking, information access, ethical research practices, and evaluation skills.
+Through collaboration with the faculty, other instructional opportunities are integrated into the syllabi of several core freshmen level courses and in higher level courses of a major.
+In addition, librarians author instructional materials and make them available within courses, online, and in the Library.
+The Library's professional faculty and staff are always keen to consult with and assist students, faculty, staff, and industry.